← Back to projects

 Results

-• A ground-truth basis for validating heuristic or approximate optimization solutions.
+• Ground-truth basis for validating optimization heuristics

 Lessons Learned